petersn/snprotohash/README.md

 (Compare to SipHash-2-4, which gets ~1.5 GiB/s on my laptop, and takes about 30 cycles for a one byte message.)
 The `snprotohash0_file_hashing_utility.c` program reads files very naively, and seems to get ≈1.8 GiB/s.

-The header `snprotohash_compact.h` is a slightly shorter and more readable equivalent version that doesn't implement the streaming interface.
+The header `snprotohash0_compact.h` is a slightly shorter and more readable equivalent version that doesn't implement the streaming interface.

 License
 =======